memmaptensor/ComfyUI-RK-Sampler/README.md

 The Runge-Kutta methods are a family of methods used for solving approximate solutions of ODEs by iterative discretization (or, if in diffusion terms, by sampling).

 Runge-Kutta methods generally have less discretization error than standard diffusion sampling methods, allowing for the use of high CFG scales (within practical limits) to create high-quality results without artifacts.

+## Changelog
+#### 22/07/24
+- Added wrappers for explicit solvers from `scipy.integrate`
+  - `se_RK23`
+  - `se_RK45`
+  - `se_DOP853`
+- Some notes about the wrapped scipy solvers
+  - To use the new solvers, select `adaptive_scipy` as the step size controller.
+  - No fixed step size controllers are available for wrapped scipy methods.
+  - These methods do not support parallel IVP solve, meaning the batch elements are processed sequentially.
+  - Implicit solvers from `scipy.integrate` do not work for sampling diffusion models as the root finding step takes too long, so the implementation for them are skipped.